osheengupta/CruzHacks-ElevatR/README.md

 3. Set up your environment variables:
    - Copy the `.env.example` file to `.env`
-   - Add your OpenAI API key to the `.env` file
+   - Add your Gemini API key to the `.env` file

 4. Run the API server:
 ```bash